giditre/unibo_gaucho/README.md

 ### Install Docker

-The installation instructions for Docker Engine can be found [here](https://docs.docker.com/engine/install/).
+Docker must be installed on machines acting as IaaS fog nodes.
+The installation instructions for Docker can be found [here](https://docs.docker.com/engine/install/).
 The following set of operation is the one followed to reach correct functioning of Docker Engine on the development system.

 #### ...on Ubuntu